Double entry bookkeeping: what it is and how it works

 Choose single-entry when:

-• You only need basic income and expense tracking
+- you only need basic income and expense tracking

 Choose double-entry when:

-• You want built-in accuracy checks
+- you want built-in accuracy checks to catch errors

 Tax considerations for double-entry bookkeeping

-Inland Revenue (IR) requires large businesses and organisations with public accountability to use double-entry bookkeeping to prepare their financial statements.
-Generally, companies are not considered "large" and can prepare minimum financial statements if their total income is $33 million or less and their assets are $66 million or less over the last two accounting years.
-Other businesses may use single-entry bookkeeping if they prefer.
+Generally, companies can prepare minimum financial statements if their total income is $33 million or less and their assets are $66 million or less over the last two accounting years, though large companies must ensure these are filed or lodged within five months of their balance date.
+Smaller businesses may use single-entry bookkeeping if they prefer.

-However, Inland Revenue says you must keep all business records, including pay as you earn (PAYE) records and taxable supply records for goods and services tax (GST), for seven years after the end of the financial year they relate to.
+Inland Revenue requires you to keep all business records for seven years after the end of the financial year they relate to, and these must be kept in English or Māori unless otherwise authorised.
+This includes:

 Resources and tools for double-entry bookkeeping